MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/Set-ADComputer.md

 None will remove all encryption types from the account which may result in the Key Distribution Center (KDC) being unable to issue service tickets for services using the account.

-Data Encyption Standard (DES) is a weak encryption type which is not supported by default since Windows 7 and Windows Server 2008 R2.
+Data Encryption Standard (DES) is a weak encryption type which is not supported by default since Windows 7 and Windows Server 2008 R2.

 Warning: Domain-joined Windows systems and services such as clustering manage their own **msDS-SupportedEncryptionTypes** attribute.
 Therefore any changes to the flag on the **msDS-SupportedEncryptionTypes** attribute is overwritten by the service or system which manages the setting.